Task Set 10: Troubleshooting and Best Practices

 - Clear your Cache.
 When computers are on the Internet, they use different techniques to improve the user experience and speed load times for webpages.
 Sometimes these techniques can cause problems and you need to force your system to load in webpages from scratch.
 To do that, you need to clear your browser's webpage memory or "cache."
 Each browser has its own cache, and you need to follow the instructions for the browser you are using.
 Here are links to these instructions for Safari, Chrome, and Firefox.

 - Check Your Physical Connections.
-It may seem unbelieveable, but many of the problems we see in IDA are related to someone's computer (microphone, camera, monitor, etc.) getting unplugged.
+It may seem unbelieveable, but many of the problems we see in OIR are related to someone's computer (microphone, camera, monitor, etc.) getting unplugged.
 Make sure everything is plugged in tightly, including cables at the back of your machine.

 - Get Help.
 If none of the troubleshooting steps above worked, it's time to get help.